kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 This problem was asked by Uber.

 On election day, a voting machine writes data in the form `(voter_id, candidate_id)` to a text file.
 Write a program that reads this file as a stream and returns the top `3` candidates at any given time.
 If you find a voter voting more than once, report this as fraud.

+508 (Medium)

+This problem was asked by Dropbox.

+Create an algorithm to efficiently compute the approximate median of a list of numbers.

+More precisely, given an unordered list of `N` numbers, find an element whose rank is between `N / 4` and `3 * N / 4`, with a high level of certainty, in less than `O(N)` time.